LauraAubin/Fuji/README.md

 ## What does this application do?

-Niceness modifies the scheduling priority of a given process which determines how much CPU time it receives.
-When you `increase` the niceness, it's priority `decreases`.
-The same goes for when you `decrease` the niceness, the priority will `increase`.
+[`niceness`](https://en.wikipedia.org/wiki/Nice_(Unix)) (yes, this is a real thing) modifies the scheduling priority of a given process which determines how much CPU time it receives.
+When you **increase** the `niceness`, it's priority **decreases**.
+The same goes for when you **decrease** the `niceness`, the priority will **increase**.
 This is helpful in scenarios such as giving a process more priority if it needs to perform faster.
 This is also helpful if you want to limit a process that would otherwise take up unnecessary CPU usage.

 <br>